Dominik Sokolović

 Dominik Sokolović (10 June 1776 – 1 October 1837) was a Croatian priest in the Catholic Church who served as a capitular vicar of the Diocese of Trebinje-Mrkan.
-Sokolović lived in Dubrovnik from 1820 until his death in 1837.
+Sokolović lived in Dubrovnik from 1820 until he died in 1837.
 Sokolović was ordained in 1799 and served in the Diocese of Trebinje-Mrkan, part of the Ottoman Empire bordering modern-day Austria.

 Early life

-Sokolović was born in Dubrovnik, Croatia on 10 June 1776.
-His father Marko was a goldsmith, originally from Trebimlja and his mother Marija, a daughter of Dominik Grillo.
+Sokolović was born in Dubrovnik, Croatia, on 10 June 1776.
+His father, Marko, was a goldsmith, originally from Trebimlja and his mother, Marija, a daughter of Dominik Grillo.
 Sokolović was ordained in 1799 by the bishop of Treebinje-Mrkan, Nikola Ferić After becoming a priest, Sokolović served as Ferić's secretary.

 Ascension to diocesan administrator

-In 1814, Austria gained territory of Dalmatia, including Dubrovnik, and tried to exert its influence on the neighboring parts of the Ottoman Empire, using the archbishops of Dubrovnik to do so.
-The Diocese of Trebinje-Mrkan was located in the Ottoman Empire bordering the Austrian Empire, and its metropolitans were the archbishops of Dubrovnik.
+In 1814, Austria gained the territory of Dalmatia, including Dubrovnik, and tried to exert its influence on the neighbouring parts of the Ottoman Empire, using the archbishops of Dubrovnik to do so.
+The Diocese of Trebinje-Mrkan was located in the Ottoman Empire, bordering the Austrian Empire, and its metropolitans were the archbishops of Dubrovnik.
 Ferić was the last bishop of Trebinje-Mrkan, and with his death in 1819, the chapter of the Archdiocese of Dubrovnik appointed Sokolović as the diocesan administrator.